hossam48349/hossam48349/README.md

 **Key Features:** Instant patient appointment booking, comprehensive patient profiles, and medical data management.
 * **Tech Stack:** React.js, Node.js, Express.js, MongoDB. * **Links:** * 💻 [GitHub Repository](https://github.com/yourusername) ```

-### 💡 Tips for your Profile README:
-**Hyperlinks:** Don't forget to replace `https://github.com/yourusername` with the actual links to your repositories or deployed applications * **Icons:** HTML/CSS/JS tech stack icons can be added right under the title later if you want to make it look even more visual!
----

 ## 👨‍🏫 Experience Highlights
 - **Coding Instructor – Jeeltech**: Python fundamentals & logical thinking for beginners and kids.